mui/toolpad/README.md

 <h1 align="center">Toolpad</h1>

-- [Toolpad Core](https://mui.com/toolpad/core/introduction/) is a framework approach to internal tools.
-Through high-level components and data management interfaces, It's tightly integrated with [MUI X](http://github.com/mui/mui-x) and MUI's core libraries like [Material UI](http://github.com/mui/material-ui).
-You can use it as a framework for admin dashboards and CRUD apps!
+- [Toolpad Core](https://mui.com/toolpad/core/introduction/) is a set of full-stack React components that leverages existing [Material UI](http://github.com/mui/material-ui) components, and ties them with the commonly-used backend integrations to help you create responsive dashboards and internal tools.
 - [Toolpad Studio](https://mui.com/toolpad/studio/getting-started/) is a self-hosted low-code admin builder designed to extend the Toolpad Core React components.
 It's for developers of all trades who want to save time building internal applications.
 Drag and drop from a catalog of pre-built components, connect to any data source and build apps quickly.

 <div align="center">